 How a Mist Makes Plans (James 4:13-14)

-Come now, you who say, “Today or tomorrow we will go into such and such a town and spend a year there and trade and make a profit”—14 yet you do not know what tomorrow will bring.
+Come now, you who say, "Today or tomorrow we will go into such and such a town and spend a year there and trade and make a profit"—¹⁴yet you do not know what tomorrow will bring.
 What is your life?
 For you are a mist that appears for a little time and then vanishes. —James 4:13-14

-What’s the wrong thinking that needs correction?
+What then is the wrong thinking that needs correction?
 Is it planning?
 Is it wrong to have an intention and then take steps to carry it out?
 No. What’s wrong is to plan without open reliance on God.
 I say open reliance on God because verse 15 goes on to say, “you ought to say.”
 James wants God to be openly and verbally acknowledged.

 What we ought to say is “If God wills.”
 God’s will caused us to be created (Psalm 139:13).
 God wills who are believers or not (Romans 9:15).
 God wills to sustain your mist-like life (Hebrews 1:3).
 And God’s will lays out your future (Isaiah 46:10).
 We live and plan, travel and do business because God wills it.

 That is the wonder of reality as God created it.
 We don’t know what tomorrow will bring.
-We are not God; he is.
-Part of his being God means he knows the future (John 13:19).
+We are not God; He is.
+Part of His being God means He knows the future (John 13:19).
 He alone knows and guides the future (I Peter 3:17).
-I believe he created the world this way so that we would gladly acknowledge his sovereign rule over us and live every moment with open reliance on his sustaining grace.
-The person who believes those twin truths will always feel in their hearts and often say: “If God wills.”
+I believe He created the world this way so that we would gladly acknowledge His sovereign rule over us and live every moment with open reliance on His sustaining grace.
+The person who believes those twin truths will always feel in their hearts, and often say, “If God wills.”

 How does it make you feel that God calls your life a mist?
 Does that excite or sadden you?
 Why?

 What has to happen in your heart to enjoy acknowledging God in all your plans?

 How can you write and say, “If God wills…” regularly, without being boring?